-The morning the vaginal plug is found is designated as day 0 of gestation (GD0) and pregnant rats are housed individually.
-From GD5 to GD18, dams are injected subcutaneously (s.c.) daily with vehicle or CBD (3 or 10 mg/Kg).
-We chose this period to inject because CBD administered to the nursing dam may alter maternal behavior and this could affect pup development and later behaviors.
-The lower dose of CBD reaches the embryonic brain and causes some behavioral changes in the offspring (Maciel et al., 2021).
-For each litter, the date of birth is designated as postnatal day (PND).
+.
+The presence of a vaginal plug will be defined as day 0 of gestation (GD0).
+Females will be individually housed beginning on GD0.
+From GD5 to GD18, dams will be injected subcutaneously (s.c.) daily with vehicle or CBD (3 or 10 mg/kg).
+We chose this period because CBD administered to the nursing dam may alter maternal behavior and affect pup development and later behaviors.
+This lower dose of CBD reaches the embryonic brain and causes behavioral changes in the offspring (Maciel et al., 2021).
+For each litter, the date of birth is designated as postnatal day (PND) 1.
 Behavioral tests are performed in male and female offspring during the PNDs.
 The body weight of the pups is measured every 3 days until one day after weaning (PND 23).

-The behavioral battery of cognitive and emotional tests is based on our previous studies (Abush and Akirav, 2012; Bauminger et al., 2022; Burstein et al., 2018) and will be performed on juvenile (from PND 25 to PND 35) or adult (from PND 60 to PND 70) rats in the following order: open field (OF; Day 25 or 60) to assess general locomotor function (30 min., total distance, cm, divided into 5 min bins) and novelty-induced anxiogenic behavior (time in arena center, first 5 min), object location [OL; Day 29 or 64, after 3 days of habituation (HABIT) to the arena] and novel object recognition (NOR; Day 30 or 65) with an inter-trial interval (ITI) of 5 min, are used to measure spatial and novelty recognition and working memory; episodic-like memory (ELM, Day 31 or 66), in which animals spontaneously explore an environment and attempt to associate an object (What), its location (Where), and the temporal context (first or second occurrence – When) (based on Chao et al., 2014); social preference (SP) and social recognition (SR) (Day 32 or 67), include two phases: initial familiarization with an unfamiliar juvenile rat and a novel object (which constitutes a social preference test), followed by a recognition phase, with the previously familiarized rat and a novel juvenile (which constitutes a social recognition test); elevated plus maze (EPM, Day 33 or 68), is used to assess anxiety-related behavior; rats are placed at the junction of the four arms of the maze, facing an open arm, and entries/duration in each arm are recorded by a video-tracking system and observer simultaneously for 5 min.
+The behavioral battery of cognitive and emotional tests based on our previous studies (Abush and Akirav, 2012; Bauminger et al., 2022; Burstein et al., 2018) will be performed on juvenile (from PND 25 to PND 35) or adult (from PND 60 to PND 70) rats in the following order: open field (OF; Day 25 or 60) to assess general locomotor function (30 min., total distance, cm, divided into 5 min bins) and novelty-induced anxiogenic behavior (time in arena center, first 5 min), object location [OL; Day 29 or 64, after 3 days of habituation (HABIT) to the arena] and novel object recognition (NOR; Day 30 or 65) with an inter-trial interval (ITI) of 5 min, are used to measure spatial and novelty recognition and working memory; episodic-like memory (ELM, Day 31 or 66), in which animals spontaneously explore an environment and attempt to associate an object (What), its location (Where), and the temporal context (first or second occurrence – When) (based on Chao et al., 2014); social preference (SP) and social recognition (SR) (Day 32 or 67), include two phases: initial familiarization with an unfamiliar juvenile rat and a novel object (which constitutes a social preference test), followed by a recognition phase, with the previously familiarized rat and a novel juvenile (which constitutes a social recognition test); elevated plus maze (EPM, Day 33 or 68), is used to assess anxiety-related behavior; rats are placed at the junction of the four arms of the maze, facing an open arm, and entries/duration in each arm are recorded by a video-tracking system and observer simultaneously for 5 min.
 Forced Swim Test (FST, Days 34-35 or 69-70) is a test of learned helplessness that models depressive-like behavior.

 Five days after the end of the experiment (Day 40 or 75), brains will be collected for biochemical analyses in the HPC and PFC.
 We will target specific miRNAs based on the literature on CBD and our findings (e.g., miRNAs: miR-16, miR-31, miR-34a, miR-127, miR-135, miR-146a , miR-155, and miR-223, miR-449a)(Bright and Akirav, 2023; Elliott et al. 2015; 65) and NI markers (e.g mRNA levels of IL-6, IL-1, TNF-α, NF-kB, astrocyte and microglial markers) (Vogelzangs et al., 2013; Oliveira et al., 2016).
 Cognitive and emotional function will be correlated with alterations in the expression of miRNAs in the HPC-PFC pathway, suggesting a link between PCE-induced behavioral phenotype and an epigenetic mechanism.